 Quality of Our Lakes

 Protecting the quality of our lakes is an increasing concern of Lake County residents.
 Each lake is a valuable resource that must be properly managed if it is to be enjoyed by future generations.
-To assist with this endeavor, the Health Department has a Lakes Management Unit (LMU) to that provides technical expertise essential to the management and protection of Lake County surface waters.
+To assist with this endeavor, the Health Department's Ecological Services program provides technical expertise essential to the management and protection of Lake County surface waters.

 Each year, more than 40 volunteers with the Volunteer Lake Monitoring Program (VLMP) help the Health Department monitor the county's numerous lakes.
 A primary goal of the VLMP is to familiarize volunteers with lake processes and the cause and effect relationships that exist between their lake, its watershed, weather and human activities.

-For those teachers interested in exposing their students to all of the ways that our daily activities affect the water in our county, the LMU provides:
+For those teachers interested in exposing their students to all of the ways that our daily activities affect the water in our county, Ecological Services provides: